 Summer in Phoenix, Not Easy Keeping Chickens

 Spring is saying its last goodbye here in Phoenix.
-Temperatures are reaching the 80s during the day and that means only one thing… the real HEAT is coming.
+Temperatures are reaching the 80s during the day, which means only one thing: the real HEAT is coming.
 I took advantage of the mild weather yesterday and prepared the chicken coop for the dreadful 115-degree days which inevitably are just around the corner.

 Mist systems are in place and in working order, even the old fan has been replaced with an industrial-grade high-powered oscillating model specifically made for barns.
 Sunscreens are all new and double-layered on the east and west sides of the coop.
 I dragged out the big drinkers to help keep the water cool and replaced the covered nest boxes with open tops.
 After a thorough cleaning and fresh shavings, we are ready for summer, bring it on!

 It’s a challenge keeping chickens in extreme heat, this article will give you lots of tips on what you can do to keep your flock safe.
-Cold weather is not a problem, but heat is a whole different story… and it can be a deadly one.
+Cold weather is not a problem, but heat is a whole different story… and it can be deadly.